Security

 • The ability to use checks on your automation scripts, limit permissions on the commands used, and control the automation process with notifications.

 Customer relationship management (CRM) is the foundation on which companies build success.
-Not only does it provide insights into customer interaction, but also creates a secure space to manage and analyze sensitive data – protecting one of their most valuable assets: relationships with customers.
-The use of CRM is subject to stringent regulations regarding Personally Identifiable Information (PII), ensuring these close connections remain well-protected.
-CRM security best practices include:
+It provides insights into customer interaction and creates a secure space to manage and analyze sensitive data – protecting one of their most valuable assets: customer relationships.

 • Ability to regularly conduct an important IT risk audit of the CRM system;